Zero-Truncated Poisson Regression for Sparse Multiway Count Data Corrupted by False Zeros: Funding

 Theorem \ref{simplethm} does not provide a method for parameter estimation and instead assumes an estimator $\widetilde{\boldsymbol{\mathscr{M}}}$ is available.
 We state the result in this abstract manner in order to remain flexible and practical.
 Indeed, outputs of the form (\ref{opt}) are NP-hard to compute \cite{NP}, so that no tractable algorithm is guaranteed to achieve the global optimizer.
 For this reason we do not specify how $\widetilde{\boldsymbol{\mathscr{M}}}$ should be produced and instead attempt to state minimal conditions that an accurate estimate should satisfy, in order to guide practitioners into developing appropriate methods.
 In fact, the result only requires for an estimator to have large likelihood relative to the true parameter tensor.
-Therefore, a global optimum of (\ref{opt}) is not needed and the result remains applicable to local optima and will be informative for other less greedy methods.
+Therefore, a global optimum of (\ref{opt}) may not be needed and the result remains informative to local optima and other less greedy methods.
+In Section \ref{sec:experiments}, we explore the theoretical observations of this section numerically.